 The superintendent or designee(s) shall provide parents/guardians of students enrolled in the district a copy of the standardized immunization document developed by the Colorado Department of Public Health and Environment.
-The standardized immunization document includes a list of required and recommended immunizations at the age which each immunization should be given.
+The standardized immunization document includes a list of required and recommended immunizations at the age which each immunization should be given, the school's specific immunization and exemption rates for the measles, mumps, and rubella vaccine for the school's enrolled student population for the previous school year compared to the vaccinated children standard, and a statement that the school is required to collect and report the information, but the school does not control the school's specific immunization rates or establish the vaccinated children standard.